mozilla-services/socorro/docs/crashstorage/elasticsearch.rst

 Features
 ========

-Socorro uses Elasticsearch as a back-end for several intensive features in the web app.
-Here is a list of those features:
+Socorro uses Elasticsearch as a back-end for several search and report features in the web app:

-* **Super Search**

-  Probably the most important one, Super Search is an improved search page that allows users to search through any field they like in the database.
-It exposes convenient and powerful operators and allows to build complex queries.
-It is also accessible via the public API, allowing users to build their own tools.
+* **Super Search** allows users to search through any field in the database.
+It exposes powerful operators to build complex queries.
+It is accessible via the public API, allowing users to build their own tools.
+It is used to implement the other search features.

-* **Custom Queries**

-  Based on Super Search, this feature allows users to write JSON queries that are executed directly against Elasticsearch.
-This is a very sensitive feature that gives unrestricted access to your data.
-Specific permissions are needed for users to have access to it.
+* **Custom Queries** allow users to write JSON queries that are executed directly against Elasticsearch.
+This gives unrestricted access to the data, and requires additional permissions.

-* **Signature Report**

-  A replacement for the old ``/report/list/`` page.
-It is heavily based on Super Search, and provides useful information about crashes that share a signature.
-Features include listing crash reports, listing user comments and showing aggregation on any field of the database.
+* **Signature Reports** provide useful information about crashes that share a signature.
+This includes aggregation on any database field, exploring crash reports, and generating graphs.

-* **Profile page**

-  On the profile page, Super Search is used to show the recent crash reports that contain the user's email address.
+* **Profile pages** show the recent crash reports that contain the user's email address.

 Supported versions of Elasticsearch